 A degree in sustainable energy establishes you as a top candidate for employment, regardless of the industry.
 You can also convert your expertise to become a climate advocate or implement it into a company’s brand initiative.

-However, you must choose sustainable energy degrees that suits your personality and life goals.
+However, you must choose sustainable energy degrees that suit your personality and life goals.
 You could become an engineer, lawyer, data analyst, or politician.
 Therefore, feel free to go through the available institutions and find out the renewable energy courses they offer.